DV

 Strategy & risk

-SOXX tracks — with a basket approach, while XLK tracks Technology Select Sector Index using a technology strategy.
-Beta is 2.06 for SOXX and 1.26 for XLK, indicating XLK is less volatile relative to the market.
+SOXX tracks ICE Semiconductor Index with a basket approach, while XLK tracks Technology Select Sector Index with a technology approach.
+Beta is 2.26 for SOXX and 1.42 for XLK, indicating XLK is less volatile relative to the market.

 Fund details